-Any gain or loss recognised by a U.S. Holder on the sale, exchange, retirement or other disposition of a Note will generally be treated as ordinary income or loss to the extent that the gain or loss is attributable to changes in foreign currency exchange rates during the period in which the U.S. Holder held such Note.
-Such foreign currency gain or loss will equal the difference between: (a) the U.S. dollar value of the U.S. Holder's purchase price (in the other applicable currency) for the Note calculated at the spot rate of exchange on the date of the sale, exchange, retirement or other disposition and (b) the U.S. dollar value of the U.S. Holder's purchase price (in the other applicable currency) for the Note calculated at the spot rate of exchange on the date of purchase of the Note.
-If the Note is traded on an established securities market, with respect to a cash basis U.S. Holder (and, if it so elects, an accrual basis U.S. Holder), such foreign currency gain or loss will equal the difference between: (i) the U.S. dollar value of the U.S. Holder's purchase price (in the other applicable currency) for the Note calculated at the spot rate of exchange on the settlement date of the disposition and (ii) the U.S. dollar value of the U.S. Holder's purchase price (in the other applicable currency) for the Note calculated at the spot rate of exchange on the settlement date of the purchase of the Note.
-The realisation of any foreign currency gain or loss, including foreign currency gain or loss with respect to amounts attributable to accrued and unpaid stated interest, will be limited to the amount of overall gain or loss realised on the disposition of the Notes.
+Any gain or loss recognised by a U.S. Holder on the sale, exchange, retirement or other taxable disposition of a Note will generally be treated as ordinary income or loss to the extent that the gain or loss is attributable to changes in foreign currency exchange rates during the period in which the U.S. Holder held such Note.
+Such foreign currency exchange gain or loss generally will equal the difference, if any, between: (a) the U.S. dollar value of the U.S. Holder's purchase price (in the applicable foreign currency) of the Note calculated at the spot rate of exchange on the date of the sale, exchange, retirement or other taxable disposition of the Note and (b) the U.S. dollar value of the U.S. Holder's purchase price (in the applicable foreign currency) of the Note calculated at the spot rate of exchange on the date on which the U.S. Holder acquired the Note.
+If the Note is traded on an established securities market, with respect to a cash method U.S. Holder (and, if it so elects, an accrual method U.S. Holder), such foreign currency exchange gain or loss will equal the difference between: (i) the U.S. dollar value of the U.S. Holder's purchase price (in the applicable foreign currency) for the Note calculated at the spot rate of exchange on the settlement date of the disposition and (ii) the U.S. dollar value of the U.S. Holder's purchase price (in the applicable foreign currency) for the Note calculated at the spot rate of exchange on the settlement date of the purchase of the Note.
+In addition, upon the sale, exchange, retirement or other taxable disposition of a Note, a U.S. Holder may realize foreign currency exchange gain or loss attributable to amounts received with respect to accrued and unpaid stated interest and accrued